 Adding a System ETW Provider

 As part of its tracing facilities, Message Analyzer retrieves events from system ETW Providers.
 System ETW Providers that are registered on your system write events that are issued by various Windows components that have been instrumented with ETW technology to write such events.
-These providers are accessible from a searchable Add Provider drop-down library on the ETW Providers toolbar that is located on the Live Trace tab of the New Session dialog.
+These providers are accessible from a searchable Add Provider drop-down library on the ETW Providers toolbar that is located on the Live Trace tab of the New Session dialog, which in turn is accessible from the Message Analyzer File menu.
 Many of these providers are based upon managed object format (MOF) schemas to define their events for ETW.

 To begin your search for a system ETW Provider, click in the Add Provider search box to display a list of providers that Message Analyzer enumerated on your local system during installation.
 You can also enter search characters in the search box to quickly locate a system ETW Provider by name.